Common Era: Support

 The use of CE in Jewish scholarship was historically motivated by the desire to avoid the implicit "Our Lord" in the abbreviation AD.
 Although other aspects of dating systems are based in Christian origins, AD is a direct reference to Jesus as Lord.
-Proponents of the Common Era notation assert that the use of BCE/CE shows sensitivity to those who use the same year numbering system as the one that originated with and is currently used by Christians, but who are not themselves Christian.
-Former United Nations Secretary-General Kofi Annan has argued:
+Proponents of the Common Era notation assert that the use of BCE/CE shows sensitivity to those who use the same year numbering system as the one that originated with and is used by Christians, but who are not themselves Christian.
+Former Secretary-General of the United Nations Kofi Annan has argued:

 [T]he Christian calendar no longer belongs exclusively to Christians.
 People of all faiths have taken to using it simply as a matter of convenience.
 There is so much interaction between people of different faiths and cultures – different civilizations, if you like – that some shared way of reckoning time is a necessity.
 And so the Christian Era has become the Common Era.

-Adena K. Berkowitz, in her application to argue before the United States Supreme Court, opted to use BCE and CE because, "Given the multicultural society that we live in, the traditional Jewish designations – B.C.E. and C.E. – cast a wider net of inclusion."
+Adena K. Berkowitz, in her application to argue before the United States Supreme Court, opted to use BCE and CE because, "Given the multicultural society that we live in, the traditional Jewish designations—B.C.E. and C.E.—cast a wider net of inclusion."
 In the World History Encyclopedia, Joshua J. Mark wrote "Non-Christian scholars, especially, embraced [CE and BCE] because they could now communicate more easily with the Christian community.
 Jewish, Islamic, Hindu and Buddhist scholars could retain their [own] calendar but refer to events using the Gregorian Calendar as BCE and CE without compromising their own beliefs about the divinity of Jesus of Nazareth."
 In History Today, Michael Ostling wrote: "BC/AD Dating: In the year of whose Lord?
 The continuing use of AD and BC is not only factually wrong but also offensive to many who are not Christians."

 Opposition

-Critics note the fact that there is no difference in the epoch of the two systems—chosen to be close to the date of birth of Jesus.
-Since the year numbers are the same, BCE and CE dates should be equally offensive to other religions as BC and AD.
-Roman Catholic priest and writer on interfaith issues Raimon Panikkar argued that the BCE/CE usage is the less inclusive option since they are still using the Christian calendar numbers and forcing it on other nations.
-In 1993, the English-language expert Kenneth G. Wilson speculated a slippery slope scenario in his style guide that, "if we do end by casting aside the AD/BC convention, almost certainly some will argue that we ought to cast aside as well the conventional numbering system [that is, the method of numbering years] itself, given its Christian basis."
+Critics note that there is no difference in the epoch of the two systems—both chosen to be close to the date of birth of Jesus.
+Since the year numbers are the same, the use of BCE and CE dates should be equally offensive to adherents of religions other than Christianity as the use of BC and AD dates.
+Roman Catholic priest and writer on interfaith issues Raimon Panikkar argued that the BCE/CE usage is the less inclusive option since the notation still uses the Christian calendar numbers, forcing it on non-Christian nations and individuals.
+In 1993, the English-language expert Kenneth G. Wilson speculated a slippery slope scenario in his style guide: "If we do end by casting aside the AD/BC convention, almost certainly some will argue that we ought to cast aside as well the conventional numbering system [that is, the method of numbering years] itself, given its Christian basis."

-Some Christians are offended by the removal of the reference to Jesus.